Nachos: History

 Ignacio Anaya died in 1975.
 In his honor, a bronze plaque was erected in Piedras Negras, and October 21 was declared the International Day of the Nacho.
-Anaya's son, Ignacio Anaya, Jr., served as a judge at the annual nacho competition.
+Anaya's son, Ignacio Anaya Jr., served as a judge at the annual nacho competition.

 Nutritional information

 The nutritional breakdown and total calorie count for a serving of nachos typically depends on the type of nacho, type of cheese, and additional toppings (such as beef, jalapeños, etc.) that are included in the serving.
 Most typical corn tortilla chips contain about 15 calories per chip.
-Baked corn tortilla chips have about 6 calories per chip, making them a healthier alternative option to the usual fried chip.
+Baked corn tortilla chips have about 6 calories per chip.
 Mexican-style cheddar cheese contains about 110 calories per ounce.
 Adding an additional source of protein, such as chicken or beef, increases the calorie count by about 100 calories or so.
 All in all, a single serving of nachos can contain from 300 to 600 total calories.

 A single serving of nachos also contains significant amounts of fat, sodium, and calcium.
 There are around 16 grams of fat, 816 mg of sodium, and 272 mg of calcium per serving of nachos.
 In other words, one serving contains 39% of the daily value for fat, 34% of the daily value for sodium, and 27% of the daily value for calcium.